Alfresco/alfresco-ng2-components/ng2-components/ng2-activiti-form/docs/extensibility.md

 ### Creating custom widget

-If you load previously created task into ADF `<actiiti-form>` component you will see something like the following:
+If you load previously created task into ADF `<activiti-form>` component you will see something like the following:

 ![adf stencil](assets/adf-stencil-01.png)